The Bankrate promise

 As a dealer option, basic extended warranty policies for cars can start at $1,000 and easily climb to several thousand dollars for luxury and high-performance cars.

 Extended warranties offer bumper-to-bumper protection, covering everything on your car ranging from major system repairs, heating or air issues and engine problems.
 Extended warranties, on the other hand, do not cover components commonly replaced in routine maintenance.
 Plan prices vary by mileage, the term of coverage and deductible level so consider the price before signing off

-Why to skip it: New vehicles typically already come with manufacturer warranties.
+New vehicles typically already come with manufacturer warranties.
 Even if you’re buying used, you don’t need to get the warranty on the day you buy the car — this means that you can shop around if you really want one.
-In any case, it’s often better to use the money you would spend on an extended warranty for the recommended maintenance that your car requires.

 How to avoid dealer-added options

-The right options on a vehicle can enhance your driving experience and even boost the car’s value when you’re ready to sell it or trade it in.
+The right options on a vehicle can enhance your driving experience and even boost the car’s value when you are ready to sell it or trade it in.
 But you don’t have to accept the dealer-installed options you don’t want.

-If the dealer can’t or won’t get rid of an option, you can try to negotiate the price of the vehicle like you normally would.
+Try to negotiate the price of the vehicle like you normally would if the dealer can’t or won’t get rid of an option.
 Again, there’s no guarantee that this will work, but even showing a little initiative in negotiation can change the course of the conversation.

-For example, consider calling another dealer in the area to get an idea of what they might charge for certain options or even see how much it’d cost if you were to do it yourself.
+For example, consider calling another dealer in the area to get an idea of what it might charge for certain options or even see how much it would cost if you did it yourself.
 This can give you a good reference point in your negotiations.

 The bottom line

-Dealer-installed options aren’t always worth it, so it’s important to check what you’re being charged for.
-While dealers aren’t always willing to remove options they’ve installed or even negotiate on the price, know that these options aren’t standard, and you don’t have to accept them.
+Dealer-installed options aren’t always worth it, so checking what you’re being charged for is important.
+While dealers aren’t always willing to remove options they have installed or negotiate on the price, know that these options aren’t standard, and you don’t have to accept them.

-As with every other aspect of the car-buying process, take your time to shop around and compare prices and options from multiple dealers in your area to make sure that you’re getting the best deal available.
+As with every other aspect of the car-buying process, shop around and compare prices and options from multiple dealers in your area to ensure you are getting the best deal available.